An efficient solution procedure for solving higher-codimension Hopf and Bogdanov-Takens bifurcations: Hopf bifurcation of system

 where

 under which $\,Q_i \!>\!
 0, \, i=1,2,3$, and $n \!+\!
 1 \!-\! n\, Q_3 \!>\!0$.

-Now, applying the Maple program \cite{Yu1998} for computing the normal form of Hopf and generalized Hopf bifurcations to system \eqref{Eqn26} we obtain the following focus values:
+Now, applying the Maple program \cite{Yu1998} for computing the normal form of Hopf and generalized Hopf bifurcations to system \eqref{Eqn25}, we obtain the following focus values,

 showing that $v_i$ and $v_{i {\rm a}} $ ($i=1,2,3$) have the same sign.
-Here, $ v_{\rm 1a},\, v_{\rm 2a}, \, \cdots$ are polynomials in $ n $ and $R$.
+Here, $ v_{\rm 1a},\, v_{\rm 2a}, \, \cdots$ are polynomials in $ n $ and $y_1$.
 In particular,

 To find the maximal number of limit cycles bifurcating from the Hopf critical point, we need to find the solutions satisfying $v_k=0$ as many as possible.
-Since there are only $2$ free parameters ($n,R$) in $v_k$, the maximal number of bifurcating limit cycles can be $3$.
-But due to the constraints on the parameters, this number may be less than $3$.
-First, consider the possibility of $3$ limit cycles.
-Eliminating $R$ from the two equations: $v_{\rm 1a} = v_{\rm 2a} = 0$ yields a solution for $R$:
+Since there are only two free parameters ($n,y_1$) in $v_k$, the maximal number of bifurcating limit cycles can be three.
+However, in solving practical problems, due to the constraints on the parameters, this maximal number is usually not reachable.
+Now, let us first consider the possibility of $3$ limit cycles.
+Eliminating $y_1$ from the two equations, $v_{\rm 1a} = v_{\rm 2a} = 0$, yields a solution for $y_1=\bar{y}_1$, where

 and a resultant equation: